 In a recent study, she and other researchers compared the split-dose prep to other conventional single dose, night-before bowel-cleansing methods.
 They found that a split-dose bowel preparation decreased the intensity and duration of bowel movements, caused less patient inconvenience and improved bowel preparation.

 Dr. Burke says liquid bowel-cleansing agents have become more palatable in recent years.
 Several better-tasting and lower-volume solutions are now being used.
 Along with the half-gallon and split-dose approaches, this improves your colonoscopy experience.

 “The old gallon or 4 liters of laxative solution has stiff competition these days with 3-liter, 2-liter and 10-ounce alternatives,” she says.
 “Of course, the lower-volume preps require additional clear liquids for action.
 Some of my patients have actually said the newest low-volume preps taste great, or that they love them.”

 Look for an expert to perform your colonoscopy

 Talk to your primary care doctor about when to start having regular colonoscopies.
 Your age, race and family history will affect the timing.

-When you’re not sure of a doctor’s credentials, ask about their complication rate, completion rate and adenoma (polyp) detection rate before having a colonoscopy, she says.
-The American Society of Gastrointestinal Endoscopy offers a list of questions that patients can ask.
+When you’re not sure of a healthcare provider’s credentials, ask about their complication rate, completion rate and adenoma (polyp) detection rate before having a colonoscopy, she says.
+The American Society of Gastrointestinal Endoscopy offers a list of questions that you can ask.